-- Pregnancy or breastfeeding (see Section 6.7.1) - Declared intention to become pregnant or begin breastfeeding - Request by the participant to withdraw - Request of the primary HIV care provider - Participant starts ART switch but is not virally suppressed after approximately 12 weeks (see Section 6.1.3) - Participant judged by the investigator to be at significant risk of failing to comply with the provisions of the protocol so as to cause to harm to self or seriously interfere with the validity of the study results
+- Pregnancy or breastfeeding (see Section 6.7.1) - Declared intention to become pregnant or begin breastfeeding before confirmation of viral suppression following ART re-initiation - Request by the participant to withdraw

-- Participant relocates and remote follow-up or transfer to another CRS is not possible (Note: Remote follow-up is allowable only after confirmation of viral suppression after ART re-initiation; see Ab Manual of Operations (MOP) and HVTN 804/HPTN 095 SSP for further detail.) - CRS determines that the participant is lost to follow-up - Investigator decides, in consultation with Protocol Team leadership, to terminate participation (eg, if participant exhibits inappropriate behavior toward clinic staff) - Any condition where termination from the study is required by applicable regulations
+- Request of the primary HIV care provider - Participant starts ART switch but is not virally suppressed after approximately 12 weeks (see Section 6.1.3). - Participant is judged by the investigator to be at significant risk of failing to comply with the provisions of the protocol so as to cause to harm to self or seriously interfere with the validity of the study results. - Participant relocates and remote follow-up or transfer to another CRS is not possible.
+(Note: Remote follow-up is allowable only after confirmation of viral suppression after ART re-initiation; see Ab Manual of Operations (MOP) and HVTN 805/HPTN 093 SSP for further detail.) - CRS determines that the participant is lost to follow-up. - Investigator decides, in consultation with Protocol Team leadership, to terminate participation (eg, if participant exhibits inappropriate behavior toward clinic staff). - Any condition where termination from the study is required by applicable regulations